Senidah: Public image

+Vogue Adria's Tara Đukić wrote: "From her first solo appearance after leaving the funk band Muff, it was clear that Senidah was taking a new turn — aesthetically, musically, and conceptually — one rooted in the legacy of '90s kitsch.
+Yet in her music, she boldly plays with those Balkan codes in her own unique way.
+Ethno sounds like soul, trap and R&B become mainstream, and as she blends and unites seemingly incompatible genres, she refuses to be placed into any category." Đukić further stated that, after Bez Tebe, "Dođi" was "more a confirmation than a turning point—a sign that it was time to take her seriously—while [Za Tebe], written in collaboration with voices like Bojana Vunturišević and poet Radmila Petrović, became a kind of feminist manifesto."

 Personal life

 Senidah was born in Ljubljana, Slovenia.
 Her parents were Bosniaks from Bihor near Bijelo Polje, Montenegro.
-She lives on the route Ljubljana–Belgrade.
+She resides between Ljubljana and Belgrade.
+Regarding her nationality, Senidah stated that she was "born in Yugoslavia and will forever remain a Yugoslav".

 While answering fans' questions on the show Nešto drugačije, Senidah was asked about her sexuality to which she replied: "I love people.
 I don't look at who they are or what they are.
 It is only important that I find you okay and that's it.
 I love good people.
 Uncorrupted people."
 The response sparked debates about the singer's possible bisexuality.
-In an interview with the Serbian edition of Hello!, she said that rumours about her sexuality do not bother her and that "she's in a[n emotional] relationship with music".
+In an interview with the Serbian edition of Hello!, she said that rumours about her sexuality do not bother her and that "she's in an emotional relationship with music."
+Senidah implied her bisexuality once again in a 2024 interview with Nova.rs.
+In 2025, on the show Metar moga sela, she revealed her late mother had once asked her if she was a lesbian.

 On 15 May 2021, amidst the 2021 Israel–Palestine crisis, Senidah criticized the Government of Slovenia on Instagram for expressing support to Israel by hanging its flag on the Government Building alongside the flags of Slovenia and the European Union, stating that she was ashamed to be a Slovenian citizen.
+At her Skenderija concert on 1 August 2025, Senidah raised the flag of Palestine on stage, calling the audience to hear the Palestinians' plea for help amidst the Gaza Strip famine.